House of Cards: Massive Weights in LLMs: Experiments

 \subsection{Zero-shot Downstream Task}

 We fine-tune the Llama-3-8B and Mistral-7B using the alpaca\_gpt4\_en dataset \citep{peng2023instruction} for 3 epochs (579 steps), and evaluate on five zero-shot tasks.
-We use two parameter-efficient fine-tuning methods, LoRA \citep{hu2022lora} and DoRA \citep{liu2024dora}.
+We use two parameter-efficient fine-tuning (PEFT) methods, LoRA \citep{hu2022lora} and DoRA \citep{liu2024dora}.
 DoRA decomposes the pre-trained weights into two components, magnitude and direction, and applies LoRA to the direction component.
 Our method is based on the implementation of Llama-Factory \citep{zheng2024llamafactory}\footnote{https://github.com/hiyouga/LLaMA-Factory}.
 For \texttt{MacDrop}, $k$ and $p_0$ are set to 5 and 0.8, respectively.
 Details for implementations are explained in Appendix \ref{appx:impl}.

 Table \ref{tab:main_zeroshot} presents the results on zero-shot downstream tasks.
 For both the models and methods, \texttt{MacDrop} consistently leads to performance gains, especially in ARC-Easy and ARC-Challenge tasks.
+Note that we do not claim \texttt{MacDrop} is superior to LoRA/DoRA; rather, we demonstrate that LoRA/DoRA performs better when \texttt{MacDrop} is applied than when it is not.
+Results for other LLMs are provided in Appendix \ref{appx:zeroshot}.

+\texttt{MacDrop} is designed to mitigate dependence on massive weights during PEFT.
+To assess whether this dependency is effectively reduced, we attack the previous fine-tuned models in Table \ref{tab:main_zeroshot}.
+Table \ref{tab:robust} shows the performance changes whether applying \texttt{MacDrop} under the top-3 zeroing attack.
+The zeroing attack severely degrades the performance of fine-tuned models without \texttt{MacDrop}, as seen in the case of Llama-3-8B with DoRA, where performance drops from 76.1 to 40.3.
+However, fine-tuned models with \texttt{MacDrop} exhibit significantly better performance under attack, indicating better robustness.
+Especially, when \texttt{MacDrop} is combined with DoRA, it demonstrates remarkable robustness.
+For instance, in the case of Llama-3-8B with DoRA, where performance drops from 76.4 to 72.7.